Zaneham/CMS-2-LSP/README.md

 - **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
 Because apparently we needed a complete toolchain for the things your ship is tracking.
 They're writing code; you're tracking it.
 Everyone has a job to do.

+## Contact

+Questions?
+Corrections?
+War stories from your time at FCDSSA San Diego?

+zanehambly@gmail.com - All signals acknowledged.
+Response time better than NTDS latency.

 ## Acknowledgements

 - Fleet Combat Direction Systems Support Activity (FCDSSA), San Diego